hadhub/forward_shell/README.md

 This project is provided for educational purposes only.
 Use it responsibly.

 **Reminder**: Test only on systems for which you have explicit authorization.
+This project was generated in part with AI